Our Board

 Chief Executive Officer, Parkwood LLC

 Adam Langsam, CFF Board MemberAdam Langsam is the Chief Executive Officer at Parkwood LLC, a private financial services firm representing the interests of the families of Jack, Joseph and Mort Mandell, as well as their associated foundations.
 Prior to joining Parkwood, Adam was CEO of William Harris Investors, the family office representing the financial affairs of the descendant of Irving Harris.
 In addition to his career working with families, Adam spent two decades working with institutional clients at large multinational investment banks including Merrill Lynch, where he was responsible for Alternative Asset Manager Consulting, and as a Managing Director at Morgan Stanley working in various roles focusing on risk management and the use of derivatives and financing strategies.
 Adam holds a dual degree BA in psychology and economics from the University of Delaware, and an MBA in Finance from the University of Chicago Graduate School of Business.
-A married father of three children, Adam also serves on the Board of Directors of the Mandell Foundation, Cahn Fellows Program for Distinguished Principals and Intonation Music Workshop where he serves as the Board Treasurer.
+A married father of three children, Adam also serves on the Board of Directors of the Mandell Foundation, The Pritzker Organization and Intonation Music Workshop where he serves as the Board Treasurer.

-Chief Executive Officer of Chicago Public Schools
+Interim Superintendent/Chief Executive Officer of Chicago Public Schools

 Make a Difference.